galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md

 In the plot above the genes are coloured if they pass the thresholds for FDR and Log Fold Change, red if they are upregulated and blue if they are downregulated.
 You can see in this plot that there are many (hundreds) of significant genes in this dataset.

+> ### {% icon question %} Question
+>
+> Why does the y axis use a negative P value scale?
+>
+>    > ### {% icon solution %} Solution
+>    >
+>    > The negative log of the P values are used for the y axis so that the smallest P values (most significant) are at the top of the plot.
+>    >
+>    {: .solution}
+{: .question}

 ## Create volcano plot labelling top significant genes

-You can also choose to label the significant genes, either all of them or just the top genes.
+You can also choose to show the labels (e.g. Gene Symbols) for the significant genes with this volcano plot tool.
+You can select to label all significant or just the top genes.
 The top genes are those that pass the FDR and logFC thresholds that have the smallest P values.
 As there are hundreds of significant genes here, too many to sensibly label, let's label the top 20 genes.

 > ### {% icon hands_on %} Hands-on: Create a Volcano plot labelling top genes
 > 1. **Volcano Plot** {% icon tool %} rerun with the same parameters as before except: